-Harnessing the healing powers of the natural environment surrounding the hotel, The Coach House Spa at Beaverbrook has a holistic approach to wellbeing that is completely tailored to the unique needs of each of their guests.
+Harnessing the healing powers of the natural environment surrounding the hotel, The Coach House Spa at Beaverbrook has a holistic approach to well-being that is completely tailored to the unique needs of each of its guests.
 Offering a range of luxury spa retreats, including immune-boosting programs and wild wellness experiences, Beaverbrook’s skilled practitioners carefully consider your lifestyle, pain points and progression areas in order to nourish both your body and mind.

 While the bespoke treatments promise to rejuvenate, the spa settings themselves are an experience not to be missed.
 A world away from the standard white-washed spas, the ceiling of stained-glass projects dappled, iridescent light across the ceramic tiled walls, creating a color-drenched indoor paradise.
 Outside, guests will find an inviting pool set in immaculately landscaped gardens, with views across the Surrey countryside.

-The hotel also boasts its own apothecary garden, with a carefully nurtured selection of medicinal plants and flowers that make up vital ingredients in the hotel’s own range of treatments and teas.
+The UK spa hotel also boasts its own apothecary garden, with a carefully nurtured selection of medicinal plants and flowers that make up vital ingredients in the hotel’s own range of treatments and teas.
 Guests can also purchase products from the hotel’s herbal apothecary line to recreate the Beaverbrook experience at home.

 Suite accommodation from $1,070 per night, with additional spa packages from $180 per person.